AEW Double or Nothing 2022: How to Watch and Start Times

 - Owen Hart Cup Final: Samoa Joe vs. Adam Cole.

-- Owen Hart Cup Final: Dr. Britt Baker, D.M.D. vs. Ruby Soho or Kris Statlander (to be determined on Friday's Rampage).
+- Owen Hart Cup Final: Dr. Britt Baker, D.M.D. vs. Ruby Soho.

 - The Young Bucks vs. The Hardys.